vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

    For example [LogDNA's daemonset][logdna_daemonset].
 I assume this is limiting resources.
 Do we want to consider this?~~
    See the [Resource Limits][anchor_resource_limits] section of this RFC.
-1. What the hell is going on with [Honeycomb's integration strategy][honeycomb integration]? :) It seems like the whole "Heapster" pipeline is specifically for system events, but Heapster is deprecated?
+1. ~~What the hell is going on with [Honeycomb's integration strategy][honeycomb integration]? :) It seems like the whole "Heapster" pipeline is specifically for system events, but Heapster is deprecated?
-   This leads me to my next question...
+   This leads me to my next question...~~
+   Heapster is indeed outdated, as well as Honeycomb integration guide.
+   Kubernetes now solves it's internal autoscaling pipelines needs with [`metrics-server`][metrics-server] - a similar idea yet much more lightweight implementation.
 1. How are we collecting Kubernetes system events?
 Is that outside of the scope of this RFC?
 And why does this take an entirely different path?
    (ref [issue#1293])